CodeLoversAt/image-resize/README.md

 ## Usage

-All options show the default value and are optional.
+Put the files you want to resize into to the `original` folder.
+Then run gulp.
+All options show below the default value and are optional.

 ```shell
 gulp --width=1200 \